JetBrains/guide/site/java/tips/resolve-merge-conflicts/index.md

 video: "https://youtu.be/GvAUA-jD9d0"
 ---

-Use **⇧⇧** (macOS), or **Shift+Shift** (Windows/Linux), to bring up the Search Everywhere dialog.
+Use <kbd>⇧⇧</kbd> (macOS) / <kbd>Shift+Shift</kbd> (Windows/Linux), to bring up the Search Everywhere dialog.
 You can now search for _Resolve Conflicts_ to open the **Conflicts** dialog which helps you to visually resolve merge conflicts between two different versions of the code.

 - You can use the option available in the **Merge Revisions** dialog and **you should carefully review** before you accept or ignore code changes as well as resolving conflicts.
 This dialog visually helps you to review and resolve merge conflicts.

 - **Note:** The **Resolve Conflicts** option from the Search Everywhere dialog will only display the **Conflicts** dialog when there are merge conflicts in your code, otherwise you will get an error.

 ## Resolving Conflicts Using Git Toolbar Options